Raj-770/Fractol/README.md

 ## Overview

-Fractol is a simple fractal visualization program written in C using the MiniLibX graphics library.
+Fractol is a simple fractal visualization program written in C using the MLX42 graphics library.
 It supports three types of fractals: Mandelbrot, Julia, and Tricorn.
 The program allows users to explore and interact with these fascinating mathematical patterns.

 ## Table of Contents